bulletmark/cdhist/README.md

 done
 ```

 Then log out and back in again.
+Note that some installations place the
+`cdhist/` directory elsewhere to the two most common locations listed
+above so you may need to work out the location from where to source the
+`cdhist.bashrc` file.

 ### ALTERNATIVE COMMAND NAME